 In 2000 I was invited to be part of the canfitpro PRO TRAINER Team.
 I have since provided Personal Training and Nutrition Certification courses, exams and continuing education programs for thousands of fitness professionals across Canada.
 I have been awarded PRO TRAINER of the year by canfitpro.

-Through my many courses, workshops , events, and books, I help fitness professionals move away from fitness for appearance or performance only (this is one aspect but not all) and help create an environment where fitness programming can be about increasing energy, living well, feeling good and having the life one desires.
+Through my many courses, programs , events, and books, I help fitness professionals move away from fitness for appearance or performance only (this is one aspect but not all) and help create an environment where fitness programming can be about increasing energy, living well, feeling good and having the life one desires.

 To me, personal training is a business of relationships, not a business of fitness programming.
 It’s more about seeing each individual for who they are, and where they are and then creating the right plan for them in that moment in their life.
 It's about having the skills, tools and ability to help them physically, nutritionally, and spiritually by blending fitness, nutrition and wellness on a daily basis in order to ensure the healthiest life patterns are available and shared.